airhorns/batman/documentation.markdown

 A batman.js application is served up in one page load, followed by asynchronous requests for various resources as the user interacts with the app.
 Navigation within the app is handled via [hash-bang fragment identifers](http://www.w3.org/QA/2011/05/hash_uris.html), with [pushState](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history#Adding_and_modifying_history_entries) support forthcoming.

+### The App Class

+Sitting in front of everything else is a subclass of `Batman.App` which represents your application as a whole and acts as a namespace for your other app classes.
+The app class never gets instantiated; your main interactions with it are using macros in its class definition, and calling `run()` on it when it's time to fire up your app.

+Here's a simple app class:

+{% highlight coffeescript %}
+class BatBelt extends Batman.App
+  @global yes

+  @controller 'app', 'gadgets'
+  @model 'gadget'

+  @root 'app#index'
+  @route 'faq/:questionID', 'app#faq'
+  @resources 'gadgets'
+{% endhighlight %}

+The `@global yes` declaration just makes the class global on the browser's `window` object.

+The calls to `@controller` and `@model` load external app classes with XHRs.
+For the controllers, this ends up fetching `/controllers/app_controller.coffee` and `/controllers/gadgets_controller.coffee`.
+The gadget model gets loaded from `/models/gadget.coffee`.

+#### Routes

+Routes are defined in a few different ways.

+`@route` takes two strings, one representing a path pattern and the other representing a controller action.
+In the above example, `'faq/:questionID'` matches any path starting with "/faq/" and having one other segment.
+That segment is then passed as a named param to the controller action function specified by the second string argument.

+For the FAQ route, `'app#faq'` specifies the `faq` function on `BatBelt.AppController`, which should take a `params` argument and do something sensible with `params.questionID`.

+`@root 'app#index'` is just a shorthand for `@route '/', 'app#index'`.

+The `@resources` macro takes a resource name which should ideally be the underscored-pluralized name of one of your models.
+It sets up three routes, as if you'd used the `@route` macro like so:

+{% highlight coffeescript %}
+@route 'gadgets', 'gadgets#index'
+@route 'gadgets/:id', 'gadgets#show'
+@route 'gadgets/:id/edit', 'gadgets#edit'
+{% endhighlight %}

+In addition to setting up these routes, the call to `@resources` keeps track of the fact that the `Gadget` model can be accessed in these ways.
+This lets you load these routes in your controllers or views by using model instances and classes on their own:

+{% highlight coffeescript %}
+class BatBelt.GadgetsController extends Batman.Controller
+  someEventHandler: (node, event) ->
+    @redirect BatBelt.Gadget.find(1) # redirects to "/gadgets/1"
+  someOtherHandler: (node, event) ->
+    @redirect BatBelt.Gadget # redirects to "/gadgets"
+{% endhighlight %}

 ### Controllers

 batman.js controllers are singleton classes with one or more instance methods that can serve as routable actions.
 Because they're singletons, instance variables persist as long as the app is running.
-You normally define your routes along with your actions, like so:

 {% highlight coffeescript %}
-class MyApp.UsersController extends Batman.Controller
+class BatBelt.AppController extends Batman.Controller
-  index: @route('/users') ->
+  index: ->
-    @users ||= MyApp.User.get('all')
+  faq: (params) ->
+    @question = @questions.get(params.questionID)
 {% endhighlight %}

-Now when you navigate to `/#!/users`, the dispatcher runs this `index` action with an implicit call to `@render`, which by default will look for a view at `/views/users/index.html`.
+Now when you navigate to `/#!/faq/what-is-art`, the dispatcher runs this `faq` action with `{questionID: "what-is-art"}`.
+It also makes an implicit call to `@render`, which by default will look for a view at `/views/app/faq.html`.
 The view is rendered within the main content container of the page, which is designated by setting `data-yield="main"` on some tag in the layout's HTML.
+You can prevent this implicit rendering by calling `@render false` in your action.

 Controllers are also a fine place to put event handlers used by your views.
 Here's one that uses [jQuery](http://jquery.com/) to toggle a CSS class on a button:

 {% highlight coffeescript %}
 class MyApp.BigRedButtonController extends Batman.Controller
-  index: @route('/button') ->
+  index: ->

   buttonWasClicked: (node, event) ->
     $(node).toggleClass('activated')
 {% endhighlight %}

+If you want to redirect to some route, you can use `@redirect`:

+{% highlight coffeescript %}
+buttonWasClicked: (node, event) ->
+  $(node).toggleClass('activated')
+  @redirect '/apocalypse/'
+{% endhighlight %}

 ### Views

 You write views in plain HTML.
 These aren't templates in the usual sense: the HTML is rendered in the page as-is, and you use `data-*` attributes to specify how different parts of the view bind to your app's data.
 Here's a very small view which displays a user's name and avatar:

-{% highlight coffeescript %}
+{% highlight html %}
 <div class="user">
   <img data-bind-src="user.avatarURL" />
   <p data-bind="user.name"></p>